Going without salt can sometimes be a challenge. Here is some of the advice I share with my clients.

 The industry could use less salt if they started using fresh spices, like rosemary, which have antioxidants abilities.
 But consumers want CHEAP food, and fresh spices are costly.
 So salt comes to the rescue.

 And let’s face it: people love salt.
 Without salt, manufactured bread tastes like tin, and doesn’t even look puffy.
 It’s riddled with big air pockets and has a rough texture.
 If food manufacturers put out salt-free versions of their foods, nobody would buy them.
 And maybe that would be a good thing, but we all know that it’s not going to happen.
 This is just some of what you will find in a book which is a great resource to help you understand why Salt Sugar Fat: How the Food Giants Hooked Us

 Here is a great tasting, salt free mustard Salt Free Mustard

-What are some strategies you use to combat the salt beasty?
+What are some strategies you use to combat salt cravings?